GD X Taeyang: BIGBANG K-Pop Idols To Make A Comeback With Dual Solo Albums In First Half Of 2017

 At this moment, Big Bang — the popular boy band considered the most popular K-pop act under YG Entertainment — is finishing up their post-release promotions for MADE: The Full Album.
 Their third Korean full-length studio album was one of the most successful albums of any K-pop act in 2016.
-It reached number one on the Japan Weekly Digital Albums chart on Oricon, South Korean Weekly albums chart on Gaon, US Heatseekers Albums on Billboard, and US World Albums on Billboard.
+It reached No. 1 on the Japan Weekly Digital Albums chart on Oricon, South Korean Weekly albums chart on Gaon, U.S. Heatseekers Albums on Billboard, and US World Albums on Billboard.
 As for sales, it sold over 100,000 copies in South Korea, about 4,000 copies in the United States, almost 10,000 copies in Japan, and almost 2.5 million copies in China.

-Needless to say but Big Bang ended their 2016 on a high note.
-And with their post-release promotions moving over into the next year which concluded with “0.To.10 Finale in Seoul,” it looks like they are starting their 2017 on a high note too.
+Needless to say, Big Bang ended 2016 on a high note.
+And with their post-release promotions moving over into the next year, which concluded with “0.To.10 Finale in Seoul,” it looks like they are starting 2017 on a high note too.

 The question that needs to be asked is what will Big Bang do in 2017 now that its oldest member T.O.P. has reached the max age in which to serve conscription or his two years of mandatory military service?
 It is possible that Big Bang might go on hiatus, but that does not mean individual members will sit around and do nothing.
 With that in mind, it looks like G-Dragon and Taeyang — the two members of Big Bang known collectively as GD X Taeyang — will be making a comeback in the first half of 2017.
 However, it will be solo comebacks for each of them separately.